Kelly Tripucka: Charlotte Hornets

-After two frustrating seasons with the Jazz, he was traded to the Charlotte Hornets (a new expansion team at the time) for Mike Brown.
+After two frustrating seasons with the Jazz, Tripucka was traded to the Charlotte Hornets (a new expansion team at the time) for Mike Brown.
 In his first season with the Hornets, he returned to his All-Star form, leading the Hornets with 22.6 points per game.
 In a game between the Hornets and the Jazz in 1989, shortly after Layden resigned as the Jazz's coach, Karl Malone expressed his devotion to Layden by writing "FRANK" on the heels of his sneakers.
 In a mock gesture, Tripucka responded by writing "DICK" on the back of his shoes (for then-Hornets coach Dick Harter).
-The move was seen as a jab at Layden and Malone, who Tripucka felt ran him out of Utah.
+The move was seen as a jab at Layden and Malone, whom Tripucka felt ran him out of Utah.
 In Tripucka's second season with the Hornets, he averaged 15.6 points per game, but the team struggled, finishing one game behind their inaugural season's record.
 The 1990–91 season, Tripucka's third with the Hornets and tenth overall, saw him average career lows with only 7 points, 2.3 rebounds and 2.1 assists per game, as he came off the bench.